tigthor/NSABlocklist/README.md

 - [x] Create an external References.txt for all necessary spying information so people can directly link into it
 - [ ] Sort documents, release full documentation and collections under Release
 	- [ ] Explain how to handle leaks/releases, cause saying 'use VPN' isn't enough.
+	- [ ] Add Apple decrypt assist documents as archive (over 100+ docs) seems the gov has huge interest to force apple to decrypt their phones
+	- [ ] Add Microsoft Vs. NSA/CIA documents (over 100+ docs) as archive (still ongoing?)
+	- [ ] Add Google Vs. NSA documents (over 600+ docs) as archive (not anytime soon since this is ongoing)

 Utils